 - OSUCOM Longitudinal Group Facilitators

 - AAP Clinical Pediatric Hospital Medicine Conference Planning Committee

-The Pediatric Hospital Medicine Fellowship Program develops academic pediatric hospitalists who are experts in the care of acutely and chronically ill hospitalized newborns, children and adolescents.
+The Pediatric Hospital Medicine Fellowship is an accredited two-year program that develops academic pediatric hospitalists who are experts in caring for acutely and chronically ill hospitalized newborns, children and adolescents.